Understand Smart Home Skills for Cooking Appliances

 You can use the

 Alexa APIs to create Alexa skills that control Smart Home kitchen and cooking appliances, such as microwaves and ovens.
 You create Smart Home cooking skills the same way you create any other Smart Home skill.
-For details, see Understand the Smart Home Skill API and Steps to Build a Smart Home Skill.
+For details, see Understand Smart Home Skills and Steps to Build a Smart Home Skill.

 Cooking skill utterances

-Alexa.Cooking interfaces use the prebuilt voice interaction model.
-The following examples show some user utterances for cooking skills.
+Alexa.Cooking interfaces to build skills for smart home cooking appliances use the pre-built voice interaction model.
+The following examples show some user utterances.

 Alexa, cook a frozen pizza in the microwave.

 Alexa, two minutes on the microwave.

 Alexa, pause the microwave.